 A Greece-based freelancer's invoice should usually include the freelancer's legal/business name, address, AFM/VAT details where relevant, client name and address, invoice number, issue date, service date or period, KAD-aligned service description, currency, net amount, VAT rate and VAT amount where applicable, exemption or reverse-charge wording where relevant, total amount, payment terms, and payment details.

 If you are under the small-enterprise VAT exemption, do not charge VAT and use the correct exemption wording your accountant provides.
-If you provide EU B2B services, check whether reverse charge applies and whether you need the client's VAT ID, your own VAT/VIES registration, recapitulative statements, and specific invoice wording.
+If you provide EU business-to-business (B2B) services, check whether reverse charge applies and whether you need the client's VAT ID, your own VAT/VIES registration, recapitulative statements, and specific invoice wording.
+If you provide business-to-consumer (B2C) or non-EU services, ask your accountant to confirm the place-of-supply rule instead of applying the Greek standard rate mechanically.

 Keep records in a way that supports Greek tax, VAT, and e-EFKA compliance: contract, purchase order or statement of work, invoice, myDATA MARK/unique identifier where applicable, delivery or acceptance proof, platform statement, Wise/Payoneer/Stripe report, bank receipt, FX rate, fee, VAT evidence, e-EFKA contribution records, and tax filings.
 If you receive crypto, keep wallet addresses, transaction hashes, timestamps, euro value at receipt, conversion records, provider details, and tax treatment.

-Greece-based freelancers can use Greek bank transfers, SEPA, SWIFT wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
+Greece-based freelancers can use Greek bank transfers, Single Euro Payments Area (SEPA) transfers, Society for Worldwide Interbank Financial Telecommunication (SWIFT) wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
 The best route depends on client country, currency, fees, settlement speed, VAT evidence, tax records, and source-of-funds checks.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Greece-based freelancers when the work is lawful, properly documented, and reported for tax, VAT, immigration, social-security, and business-record purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.